TimelordUK/node-sqlserver-v8/README.md

 This driver is branched from the Microsft node-sqlserver module.
 The MS team are working on an entirely new version and in the interim this version will be gradually improved to include new features.
 # Microsoft / Contributors Node V8 Driver for Node.js for SQL Server

-This version includes stored procedure support for SQL Server
+This version includes stored procedure support and bulk insert/delete/amend for SQL Server

 1. supports input/output parameters.
 2. captures return code from stored procedure.